HaydenDekker/electronjs-website-imager/README.md

 deploy/Jenkinsfile - Load this on the target jenkins instance, provide target server and credentials before running.
 This copies the application to a local folder before running deploy/runtime_env/dockerfile to build the image and starting the container.

 deploy/runtime_env/dockerfile - This dockerfile installs nodejs, copies the application over and uses a headless display driver to run electronJS behind the scenes.
 This file is used by the Jenkinsfile above.

+# TODO
+- Manage Browser Windows - Closing the last open electron browser window triggers electron to close the entire application.
+This would require docker to restart after each operation.
+Keeping the window open allows the app to remain available for requests but that means managing the growing number window created.